GGev2003/scraping_amazon/README.md

 🛠️ How It Works

-Opens Amazon and searches for "gaming headsets".
+Opens Amazon and searches for "what product we want".

 Automatically clicks through pages (1-20) using Selenium.